awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 ## Security Group Considerations<a name="USER_ConnectToMicrosoftSQLServerInstance.Security"></a>

-To connect to your DB instance, your DB instance must be associated with a security group that contains the IP addresses and network configuration that you use to access the DB instance\.
-You may have associated your DB instance with an appropriate security group when you created your DB instance\.
-If you assigned a default, non\-configured security group when you created your DB instance, your DB instance firewall prevents connections\.
+To connect to your DB instance, your DB instance must be associated with a security group\.
+This security group contains the IP addresses and network configuration that you use to access the DB instance\.
+You might have associated your DB instance with an appropriate security group when you created your DB instance\.
+If you assigned a default, no\-configured security group when you created your DB instance, your DB instance firewall prevents connections\.

-If you need to create a new security group to enable access, the type of security group that you create will depend on what Amazon EC2 platform your DB instance is on\.
+In some cases, you might need to create a new security group to enable access\.
+If so, the type of security group to create depends on what Amazon EC2 platform your DB instance is on\.
 To determine your platform, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
-In general, if your DB instance is on the *EC2\-Classic* platform, you create a DB security group; if your DB instance is on the *VPC* platform, you create a VPC security group\.
+In general, if your DB instance is on the EC2\-Classic platform, you create a DB security group\.
+If your DB instance is on the VPC platform, you create a VPC security group\.

 For instructions on creating a new security group, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.
+For a topic that walks you through the process of setting up rules for your VPC security group, see [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

-After you have created the new security group, you modify your DB instance to associate it with the security group\.
+After you have created the new security group, modify your DB instance to associate it with the security group\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 You can enhance security by using SSL to encrypt connections to your DB instance\.
 For more information, see [Using SSL with a Microsoft SQL Server DB Instance](SQLServer.Concepts.General.SSL.Using.md)\.

-## Troubleshooting the Connection to Your SQL Server DB Instance<a name="USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting"></a>
+## Troubleshooting Connections to Your SQL Server DB Instance<a name="USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting"></a>

-The following are issues you might encounter when you attempt to connect to your SQL Server DB instance\.
+The following table shows error messages that you might encounter when you attempt to connect to your SQL Server DB instance\.
+For more information on connection issues, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

 ****
 <a name="rds-sql-server-connection-troubleshooting-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html)

-## <a name="USER_ConnectToMicrosoftSQLServerInstance.related"></a>